-We’ve all been hurt by the people we love at some point in our lives.
-Be it intentional or unintentional, we’ve all survived emotional hurt that might have scarred us for life.
-While some may choose to let it go, we think one of the ways to deal with it or lessen the pain is to figure out how and what to say to someone who hurt you emotionally.
+We’ve all been hurt by someone we love at some point.
+Be it intentional or unintentional, emotional hurt scars us for life.
+But we do survive it.
+While some may choose to let it go, we think that one of the ways to deal with it or lessen the pain is to figure out how and what to say to someone who hurt you emotionally.

 What To Do When Someone Has Hurt You Emotionally